20th Century Home Entertainment: Metro-Goldwyn-Mayer

 In 1999, after ending their worldwide deal with Warner Home Video, MGM signed a deal with 20th Century Fox Home Entertainment to release MGM's films outside of the United States and Canada.

 In May 2003, MGM reinstated full distribution rights to their products in regions like Australia, France, Germany, and the United Kingdom, although 20th Century Fox Home Entertainment continued distributing MGM titles in a majority of developing regions.

 In 2006, after ending a similar deal with Sony Pictures Home Entertainment, MGM signed a worldwide distribution deal with 20th Century Fox Home Entertainment, reinstating the rights internationally.
 TCFHE and MGM renewed their home video distribution deal twice (one in 2011 and one in June 2016), this deal would briefly be passed to Walt Disney Studios Home Entertainment in 2019, before expiring on June 30, 2020, with Warner Bros.
-Home Entertainment taking over in that same year.
+Home Entertainment taking over that same year.
 As of 2021, Studio Distribution Services, LLC., a joint venture between Warner Bros.
 Home Entertainment and Universal Pictures Home Entertainment, distributes in North America, with releases initially alternating between the two companies until 2023.